 Most home educated children enjoy a personalised and flexible way of learning that is in line with their learning style, needs and aspirations.
 Many also benefit from Somerset’s network of support groups within its home educating communities that provide valued support, guidance and advice to parents and carers.

-In the small number of cases where home education is found to be unsuitable, we have a duty to question and act to make sure adequate educational provision is put in place.
+In the small number of cases where home education is found to be unsuitable, we must question and act to ensure adequate educational provision is put in place.

 Accessing exams

-There is no requirement for home educated children to sit public exams, such as GCSEs and A Levels, but they can do so as private candidates.
+Home-educated children are not required to sit public exams, such as GCSEs and A Levels, but they can do so as private candidates.

-Parents and carers who wish to have their child entered for a public exam will need to approach local exam centres (typically schools and colleges) that accept private candidates.
+Parents and carers who wish to have their child entered for a public exam must approach local exam centres (typically schools and colleges) that accept private candidates.
 An exam entry fee will be payable and children sitting exams as private candidates are required to do so under the exam conditions provided by the exam centre.

 The Joint Council for Qualifications (JCQ) holds an interactive list of exam centres that accept private candidates, which is searchable by postcode and examination type.
 Independently registered exam centres can also be used, where available.